 You may also select two special functions from this screen.
-If you selected a War Patrol scenario, the "Continue Patrol" function (juystick down and left) ends the current convoy battle and returns you to the patrolling screen.
-You will not be allowed to break off the engagement if you are being tracked by enemy escorts, have torpedoes active, or immediately after sinking an enemy ship.
-If you selected a Convoy Action scenario, the "End of Game" function (joystick down and left) will end
+If you are playing a Training or Convoy Action scenario, the "End of Game" function (joystick or mouse down and left) will end your mission.
+If you are playing a War Patrol scenario, the "Continue Patrol" function (joystick or mouse down and left) ends the current convoy battle and returns you to the patrolling screen.
+You cannot end the battle if you are being tracked by enemy escorts, have torpedoes active, or if an enemy ship is still sinking.